RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

     responses:
        utter_greet:
            - text: |
-               Hallo!
+               Hello!
 How can I help you?
            - text: |
-               hi!
+               Hi!
        utter_ask_email:
            - text: |
                What is your email address?